smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## # ... with 78 more rows, and 2 more variables: description <chr>,
     ## #   year <dbl>

 We can add multiple columns as part of one mutate call.
-Let's do year, month and day in one swoop.
+Let’s do year, month and day in one swoop.

 ``` r
 events %>%